 This page is part of the web mail archives of SRFI 40 from before July 7th, 2015.
-The new archives for SRFI 40 are here.
-Eventually, the entire history will be moved there, including any new messages.
+The new archives for SRFI 40 contain all messages, not just those from before July 7th, 2015.

 I think you should replace STREAM-DEFINE with a non-DEFINE version.
 In introducing STREAM-DEFINE the SRFI says: ... with the (delay (force ...)) hidden within stream-define, which is the syntax used to create a function that returns a stream: The problem is that STREAM-DEFINE is syntax used to define a function that returns a stream, not just to create such a function.
 What about the LAMBDA's that are not the value in a DEFINE?
 Not to mention those benighted individuals who don't like the (DEFINE (F ...) ...) syntax in the first place.
 You could replace STREAM-DEFINE with STREAM-DELAY: (define-syntax stream-delay (syntax-rules () ((stream-delay x) (make-stream (delay (force (stream-promise x))))))) Then (stream-define (foo a b) stuff) could be written as (define (foo a b) (stream-delay stuff)) which has the advantage of making it possible to control which expressions get delayed and which don't.
 But mostly, it makes it clearer what is going on.
 Unless I am missing something the code in the SRFI uses STREAM-DEFINE more often than necessary.
 Take MAP2 and COUNTDOWN2 from the initial explanation of even and odd streams: (define (map2 func strm) (delay (force (if (nil2? strm) nil2 (cons2 (func (car1 strm)) (map2 func (cdr2 strm))))))) (define (countdown2 n) (delay (force (cons2 n (countdown2 (- n 1)))))) The DELAY-FORCE in MAP2 is needed to delay the call to NIL2?.
 Without it MAP2 wouldn't return a fully-lazy stream.
 But the DELAY-FORCE in COUNTDOWN2 is only delaying a CONS2 expression, which expands into a DELAY.
 There is no utility in delaying the creation of a delay.
 The reference implementation itself uses STREAM-DEFINE in many places where DEFINE would work, including the definitions of STREAM-FROM, STREAM-FROM-TO, STREAM-REPEAT, and STREAM-ITERATE.
 Many of the functions that do need a delay would benefit from moving the delay after some initial error checks.
 For example, writing STREAM-UNIQ using STREAM-DELAY allows it to signal errors when it is called instead of waiting until the result is forced: (define (stream-uniq eql? strm) (if (not (procedure? eql?)) (stream-error "non-functional argument to uniq")) (if (not (stream? strm)) (stream-error "non-stream argument to uniq")) (stream-delay (if (stream-null? strm) stream-null (let ((first (stream-car strm))) (stream-cons first (stream-uniq-aux eql? strm first))))) -Richard Kelsey